The Open Badges Scheme for PAs

 Each Badge includes the description of the achievement and the evidence to support the badge award.

-• Training that may help with career progression
+• Completing Open Badges may help with career progression

-• Badges can provide evidence for and back up what you say on your CV, application form or at a job interview
+• Open Badges can back up what you say on your CV, application form or at a job interview

-• You can share them on social media and employability websites such as LinkedIn
+• You can share them on employability websites such as LinkedIn

-• You own your badges and they won’t disappear if you change jobs
+• You own your Open Badges, and they won’t disappear if you change jobs

 Next steps: